mesosphere-backup/dcos-vagrant/README.md

 DCOS Local Demo using Vagrant and Virtual Box
 ==================

 The purpose of this repo was to create a simple way to quickly provision various DCOS cluster(s) on an internal system.
+In addition, make it easy to discuss and demonstrate some of the core capabilities of DCOS.

 This can optionally provide a model for self-guiding customers in a fairly prescriptive fashion.
 This is done using the opensource VirtualBox virtualization layer (Oracle) and Vagrant, a tool for easily modeling system deployments against various providers (VirtualBox).
 The driving goals of the implementation are:

 - **KISS - Keep It Simple Stupid:** I prefer explicit/simple configuration over flexible/complex so it's easy to understand.
 - **Experiment, Iterate and Test:**